Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Experiments

 For the validation set, metrics including ${\rm AP_{3D}}$ and ${\rm AP_{BEV}}$ with IoU thresholds of 0.7 and 0.5 are employed for evaluation.
 The validation metrics are measured by ${\rm AP|_{R_{11}}}$ scores since the ${\rm AP|_{R_{40}}}$ scores are not reported by many of the works.
 An ablated version of our network, i.e. designed without sequential feature association and depth hint augmentation, is adopted as the baseline for our method.
 As is shown in Table~\ref{3D_val}, the presented FADNet is superior to the baseline with regard to all metrics and performs on par with other state-of-the-art methods.

 \textbf{Qualitative Analysis} For an intuitive understanding of our method, some visualized detection results on KITTI test set and validation set are respectively exhibited in Fig.~\ref{qualitative_test} and Fig.~\ref{qualitative_val}.
-The visualization for bird's eye view is concatenated to the right side of each image.
-For a clear comparison, both the ground truth labels (colored in blue) and the network's estimations (colored in red) are plotted in the bird's eye view for the validation set.
+The visualization for bird's eye view and the predicted depth hint vectors (unit: ${\rm m}$) are concatenated to the right side of each image.
+For intuitive comparison, the corresponding ground truth labels are also presented for the examples from validation set.
 Note that objects not satisfying either of the \textit{Easy}, \textit{Moderate}, \textit{Hard} standards of KITTI (e.g. objects that are too far away, heavily occluded, or heavily truncated) are not plotted.
 From the exhibited qualitative results, it can be seen that the proposed FADNet is able to detect objects of different scales with decent accuracy.

 However, there is still much leeway for improvement.
 Examples of failure cases produced by the FADNet are shown in Fig.~\ref{failures}.
 It is observed that detection failures generally happen to three types of cars: \romannumeral1)~Cars in large distance.
 Monocular 3D detection methods rely on 2D appearance for 3D estimation.
 For cars in large distance, a large change in depth merely cause a small change in 2D appearance, leading to the difficulty in depth estimation. \romannumeral2)~Cars with large occlusional rates, usually in crowded scenes. \romannumeral3)~Cars with large truncational rates.
 We will be devoted to researching on these issues in future work.